 - Other “general” entrepreneurship interests

 It didn’t take long to find a clear top performer.
-Following are the costs per link click for each ad set (remember that my goal with this campaign was driving traffic):
+Following are the costs per The link click metric measures all clicks on links that drive users to properties on and off of Facebook. for each ad set (remember that my goal with this The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. was driving traffic):

 - 4-Hour Workweek interest: $.25